 The operational role manages functional human resource activities and serves as an ‘employee champion.’

 Finally, the administrative role provides recordkeeping, process administration, and compliance efforts, among others.
-The priority of these roles has changed a lot during the years.
+The priority of these roles has changed a lot over the years.

 A Small Business Example: